BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 When these blocks of code are executed, the first thing we notice about this approach to handling class imbalance is an improvement in the model performance from 61% to 67% overall accuracy.
 What about improvement in predicting fraudulent claims correctly?
 Well, that has improved significantly as well as observed from the confusion matrix below;

 ![data info](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/confusion3.png?raw=true)
+In predicting fraudulent claims correctly, the new model has now predicted 105 claims correctly as fraudulent, which is an improvement over the previous 65 claims.
+This directly reduces the number of fraud claims misclassified as legit from 71 claims to 31 claims